-I was going to call this “Doughnut Coffee Cake” because the nutmeg reminded me of a doughnut in coffee cake form.
+I was going to call this "Doughnut Coffee Cake" because the nutmeg reminds me of a doughnut in coffee cake form.
 However, after further research I discovered it is called Cowboy Coffee Cake.
-Cowboy Cake is a streusel coffee cake where the streusel is made by simply scooping out some of the flour/sugar/butter mixture and setting it aside to use as the topping.
+It's a streusel coffee cake where the streusel is made by simply scooping out some of the flour/sugar/butter mixture and setting it aside to use as the topping.

 Cowboy Coffee Cake can be made in a 9 inch square pan or in a 9 inch round springform.
-If you have a little 6 inch round cake pan, you can halve the recipe and make a 6 inch cake that will feed 4 to 6.
+If you have a little 6 inch round cake pan, you can halve the recipe.
+A 6 inch cake should feed 4 to 6.

 Cowboy Coffee Cake

 - 2 ½ cups all-purpose flour 12 oz or weigh out 12 oz pastry flour

 - 1 cup firmly packed light brown sugar 7 oz

 - ¾ cup granulated sugar 5.25 oz

 - 2 teaspoons freshly ground nutmeg or 1 tablespoon cake spice